opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 - `finland` which is adjusted to rules and speeds in Finland
 - `norway` which is adjusted to rules and speeds in Norway
 - `uk` which is adjusted to rules and speed in the UK
+- `germany` which is adjusted to rules and speed in Germany
+- `atlanta` which is adjusted to rules in Atlanta

 To add your own custom property set have a look at `org.opentripplanner.graph_builder.module.osm.NorwayWayPropertySet`